 Worth mentioning, Pride played quite a bit as a freshman, not necessarily an easy task when considering the competition at Notre Dame.
 Now, in terms of the future, all signs point to him being taken in the early-to-mid rounds of the upcoming NFL Draft.

-Several members of the Blue-Grey Football family, in fact, thought that he was destined to play on Sundays, namely NFL veteran Mark McMillian.
-“Pride was the best player on the field during our All-American Bowl in Florida.
+Several members of the Blue-Grey Football family thought that he was destined to play on Sundays, namely NFL veteran Mark McMillian.
+“Pride was the best player on the field during the brand’s All-American Bowl in Florida.
 He has a bright future,” he said.